 Introduction

 The OMA DM protocol is used for remote management of devices.
 The DM protocol is a direct communication between a DM Server and a DM Client.
-It does not specify the communication between device’s local applications and a DM Client.
-This document provides a Device Management Client API framework to allow device’s local applications and the DM Client to communicate.
+It does not specify the communication between device’s Local Applications and a DM Client.
+This document provides a Device Management Client API framework to allow device’s Local Applications and the DM Client to communicate.

 Requirements (Normative)